pingcap/docs-cn/br/backup-storage-S3.md

 The Backup & Restore (BR) tool supports using Amazon S3 or other Amazon S3-compatible file storages as the external storage for backing up and restoring data.

+> **Note:**
+>
+> To back up data to an S3 bucket with Object Lock enabled, make sure that your TiDB cluster is v6.3.0 or later.

 ## Application scenarios

 By using Amazon S3, you can quickly back up the data of a TiDB cluster deployed on Amazon EC2 to Amazon S3, or quickly restore a TiDB cluster from the backup data in Amazon S3.